 Table 1: A Typology of Limited Conflict

 Powerful actors that are highly resolved to revise the status quo will tend to use as much force as needed to get the job done.
 A unilateral preference for conquest makes major combat operations attractive, where force is limited simply as a function of the local balance of power.
 More resistance can always be met with more force, but overkill wastes resources unnecessarily.
-If capable actors only have modest ambitions, however, they will be more willing to settle for less and to employ less effective modes of operation.
+If capable actors only have modest ambitions, moreover, they will be more willing to settle for less and to employ less effective modes of operation.
 Voluntary limitation of means enables an aggressor to minimize both costs and risk exposure.
 The voluntary limitation of ends allows the target to keep more of what it already has.
 Escalation in this situation is thus mutually undesirable.
 In order to limit the risk of escalation, gray zone actors voluntarily limit the means they use to pursue their limited ends.

 The Iraq War illustrates all four categories.
-The U.S.-led Coalition invaded Iraq in 2003 with less than 180,000 troops even though the United States could have, and the U.S. Army wanted to, mobilize hundreds of thousands more.
+The U.S.-led Coalition invaded Iraq in 2003 with less than 180,000 troops even though the United States could have mobilized hundreds of thousands more.
 Major combat operations in Iraq were limited by a desire to cut costs, not concerns about deterrence.
 As subsequent events made clear, American politicians ignored the significant and arguably foreseeable costs of occupation.
 Throughout the next decade the U.S. military battled a mixture of foreign jihadists and local militias.
 While insurgent groups used similar means—improvised explosive devices and ambush attacks—their aims differed.
 Jihadists sought the revolutionary transformation of Iraqi society.
 Militias sought to control local areas and economies.
 Coalition Forces struggled with both groups before learning how to defeat the former (with the counterterrorism methods of Joint Special Operations Command) and to coopt the latter (by striking deals with the Anbar Awakening and similar movements).
 Had American policymakers appreciated the true costs of their war, they would have faced a choice between two alternatives.
 If they were indeed resolved to conquer Iraq, they could have increased force levels to enable both invasion and stabilization.
 That is, they could have conducted major combat operations with a larger set of means and resources.
 The troop surge of 2008 followed a similar logic by increasing resources in an attempt to transform Iraq into a stable liberal society.
-If, however, policymakers’ war aims were more limited, as they arguably should have been, they might have sought an alternative to invasion, such as maintenance of the existing containment regime.
+If, however, policymakers’ war aims were more limited, they might have sought an alternative to invasion, such as maintenance of the existing containment regime.
 Indeed, between 1991 and 2003, the United States engaged in a continuous gray zone contest to contain Saddam Hussein with air policing, economic sanctions, covert intelligence, and occasional air strikes.
 The Baathist regime survived while the United States avoided a costly ground war, outcomes that were mutually preferable for both sides compared to the, at that time anticipated outcome of the war.
-Intelligence assessment and rational decision making are each important for assessing the parameters of deterrence, and both proved defective in this case.
+The exogenous shock of the 9/11 terrorist attacks then raised concerns for some policymakers about the long-term viability of containment.
+In other words, the desire for gray zone was no longer mutual.